 The second most interesting card from this set is card #223 featuring Orlando Magic guard Sam Vincent.
-This card is notable not because of anyone in the background, but rather the photo was taken during a game where Michael Jordan’s jersey was stolen, so its the only card showing Jordan wearing the #12 jersey.
+This card is notable not because of someone in the background, but rather the photo was taken during a game where Michael Jordan’s jersey was stolen, so its the only known card showing Jordan wearing the #12 jersey.

 This card is also plentiful on eBay, and like the ungraded Jackson card, this one should be an easy pickup for around $5.
 There are only about 120 PSA graded copies of this card, and of those 25 received a GEM Mint PSA 10 grade.